-Offset: Since the sensing probe is solid state electronics, there is no need for calibration.
-If it's determined that the readings are slightly off, the user can manually assign numerical values to adjust the readings for temperature values.
+Offset: If it's determined that the readings are slightly off, the user can manually assign numerical values to adjust the readings for temperature values.
 The unit must be in degree C. The Offset value can either be a positive or negative number